 There are nuances to storing oils and edibles.
 Adequate storage is important so that cannabinoid degradation is eliminated.
 In terms of edibles there are some ingredients that will contribute to a specific expiration date, no matter how you store it.
 Things like breads, candies or baked goods are perishable.
 Luckily there are some cooking oils, for example that will last longer, if proper storage is done.
 When buying an infused marijuana product from a local dispensary, be sure to pay attention to the expiration date.
 If you are not sure, make sure you ask your budtender

 Freezers are another option for long term storage of your cannabis products.
 This is true for perishable items.
 However, not every cannabis edible product will do well in a freezer.
 However, products like cooking oil and butter will extend their shelf life in a freezer.

 Portion out your cannabis butters and put them in ice cube trays and in the freezer.
 For tinctures, make sure the container is made of glass to reduce degradation.
 However, the use of pure alcohol is better than glycerins in your tinctures.
 In any event, the key is keeping your cannabis products away from heat, light and air.
-If you want to learn more about cannabis products, visit the Cannabis Training University.
+If you want to learn more about cannabis products, view our cannabis courses.